 Ducks can breed during any time of the year, so witnessing a drake on top of a hen appearing to jump on her back while holding the backside of the female’s neck firmly in its beak can happen frequently.

 Before the mating happens it is not uncommon to see ducks flirt with each other.
 A drake bobs his head up and down in a happy manner while shaking his tail feathers sto garner the attention of hens.

 In return, the hen will bob her head up and down as an answer if she is a willing participant in the courtship ritual.

 There’s also something known as the grunt-whistle, which is when the male duck rises out of the water, lifts his head, and then whistles before grunting and moving back into a normal posture.
 Often, this is done by a group of males who are showing off for females.

 Once a hen accepts or in a further attempt to get the hen to mate, a drake may flick water onto the hen with his beak and then swim around her with both his wings spread wide and his neck stretched tall.

-Sometimes, all of the excitement is just too much for the other drakes to take and they too try to join in the mating of a single hen – until the lead drake pushes them off of the hen manages to wriggle away from them all.
+Sometimes, all of the excitement of the courtship behavior is just too much for the other drakes to take and they too try to join in the mating of a single hen – until the lead drake pushes them off of the hen, and manages to wriggle away from them all.